-Tips for Selecting the Right Carpet for Your Space
+Design Tips for Selecting the Right Carpet

 Shag

-The term "shag" refers to carpet that has extra-deep pile, resulting in a shaggy appearance.
+The term "shag" refers to carpeting that has an extra-deep pile, resulting in a shaggy appearance.
 Made popular in the 1970s, shag was originally available only in earth tones such as harvest gold, avocado green, burnt orange and brown.
 Reintroduced in the early 2000s with more up-to-date colors, shag has gone mainstream thanks to its plush softness and textural look.
 Although not a smart choice for areas geared toward eating such as dining rooms, shag is ideal for private spaces like bedrooms and playrooms.
 Shag's thick texture hides flaws and is extra comfortable for lounging on, making it a great option for homes with kids and pets.
-In order to properly care for wall-to-wall shag, homeowners will need a heavy-duty vacuum because the thick fibers tend to shed a lot during the first month after installation and can quickly clog the filter on a standard vacuum.
+To properly care for wall-to-wall shag, homeowners will need a heavy-duty vacuum because the thick fibers tend to shed a lot during the first month after installation and can quickly clog the filter on a standard vacuum.

 Solid Cut Pile

-Hands down, the most popular choice for builders and contractors is wall-to-wall solid cut pile carpet.
+Hands down, the most popular choice for builders and contractors is wall-to-wall solid-cut pile carpet.
 The term "cut pile" refers to the carpet's flat look resulting from looped fibers being cut to the same height to create a flat surface underfoot.
 Cut pile is also prized for its soft appearance, making it attractive to families with young children.
 Since cut pile tends to be very dense, it provides a cushiony feel while the lack of open loops makes it a good choice for homes with pets because there's nothing for paws and claws to get snagged on.

 Cut and Loop

-Almost as popular as solid cut pile, cut and loop carpet is a better fit for homeowners interested in subtle patterns.
+Almost as popular as solid cut pile, cut-and-loop carpet is a better fit for homeowners interested in subtle patterns.
 Cut and loop carpet achieves its sculptural look through varied levels of sheared top loops and uncut low loops.
 Often patterns appear to have been cut directly into it, and made with contrasting colors from the same palette.
 This slight variation in color helps camouflage everyday wear and tear.
 Cut and loop is drastically softer than solid cut pile, but less durable.
 Unlike solid cut pile, cut and loop carpet is not ideal for homeowners with pets since claws and paws tend to snag on the loops.

 Modular Tiles